Choosing the right suit, part 1: general principles and choice of trousers

 The size of the suit pants

-A good way to check that the pants are not too small for you is to observe the opening of their pockets: whether in front or behind, the pockets must not gape, but remain perfectly flat .
+A good way to check that the pants are not too small for you is to observe the opening of their pockets: whether in the front or the back, the pockets should not gape, but remain perfectly flat .

-Concerning the length of the pants, it is the position of the hem which is decisive: the leg must fall straight, and form a single fold (called a break pleat), at the bottom of the pants.
+Regarding the length of the pants, it is the position of the hem that is decisive: the leg must fall straight, and form a single fold (called a break fold) at the bottom of the pants.

-Not respecting this rule exposes you to the risk of compressing your leg by accumulating creases on the shoes (trousers too long), or of showing off your socks in a suspicious manner (trousers too short).
+Failure to follow this rule puts you at risk of compressing your leg by accumulating creases on your shoes (trousers too long), or of showing off your socks in a suspicious manner (trousers too short).

-By the way, if you want to improve your sewing skills, you can learn how to make your invisible hem by rereading the article I wrote on this subject.
+By the way, if you want to improve your sewing skills, you can learn how to make your invisible hem by rereading the article I wrote on the subject.
+Otherwise, you can just run to your local retoucher.

-Pay attention to this when purchasing, you will notice that the pants sometimes tend to be a little loose at the crotch and under the buttocks.
+Pay attention to this when purchasing, you will notice that the pants sometimes tend to be a little loose in the crotch and under the buttocks.

-In such a case, it is necessary to carry out a touch-up in order to avoid the parachute effect - an unfortunate effect, since it does not even slow down an accidental fall.
+In such a case, it is necessary to carry out a retouch in order to avoid the parachute effect - an unfortunate effect, since it does not even allow to slow down an accidental fall.

-Make sure that the retoucher does not shorten excessively, otherwise the crotch of your pants will wear out and crack prematurely.
+Be careful not to shorten the length too much, or the crotch of your pants will wear out and crack prematurely.

-It's all a question of measurement for the narrowness of the pants: if you tend to quickly wear out the crotch of your pants, then opt for a little more material at this level.
+It's all a question of measurement for the narrowness of the pants: if you tend to wear out the crotch of your pants quickly, then opt for a little more material at this level.

-Are you curious to learn more about altering pants?
-Here is an article that details all the possible adjustments.
+Are you curious to learn more about alterations to pants?
+Here is an article that details all the possible alterations.

 The fuselage of the legs